 Windows Patch Management: How It Works and Why It Helps

-Windows Patch Management is an Essential Process for Your Network.
+Windows Patch Management is an Essential Process for Your Security.
 Learn Why You Should Always Keep Your Systems Up to Date!

 It shouldn’t be a surprise anymore that patches and updates keep your systems safe by closing vulnerabilities that might lead to dangerous cyber-attacks and help you achieve compliance.
 Read on to find out exactly how Windows patch management works and what are the best practices for this process!

-Whether we like it or not, Windows is the most common operating system worldwide.
+Whether we like it or not, Windows is the most used operating system worldwide.

 Its history began in November 1985, when the operating environment called Windows was introduced “as a graphical operating system shell for MS-DOS in response to the growing interest in graphical user interfaces (GUIs).
 Microsoft Windows came to dominate the world’s personal computer (PC) market with over 90% market share, overtaking Mac OS, which had been introduced in 1984.”

-Windows patch management refers to the process of managing this operating system’s patches, where:
+Windows patch management refers to the process of managing the operating system’s updates as well as the installed 3rd party software, where:

 - patch management can be defined as the “process that involves the acquisition, review, and deployment of patches on an organization’s systems.
 This practice helps IT staff keep up with newly released patches and make sure the updates are correctly deployed, check their status after deployment, and log the procedure.”

 Patches are essential for closing system and application vulnerabilities and certify that everything works as it should.
 When talking about Windows patches, some updates are done automatically after being released by Microsoft at the beginning of every month.